IKMLab/arct2/README.md

 - `w` only considers warrants
 - `adv` uses the adversarial dev and test dataset, and swap augmented train dataset
+The tables below also show the experiment names for reproducing specific results.

-Within each experiment's folder you will find
+Within each experiment's folder in `results` you will find
 - `accs.csv`: contains accuracies for train, dev, and test over all random seeds
 - `best_params.json`: lists the best parameters from grid search